kateohdowd-dev/ma-journal/content/posts/week-05/index.md

 ![A Nine Inch Nails tour shirt, which contains a hidden message - highlighted letters spelled out 'I AM TRYING TO BELIEVE', leading users to find iamtryingtobelieve.com](shirt.jpg)

 The project drip-fed information over months, deliberately blurring the line between fandom, activism, and storytelling.
-What made Year Zero groundbreaking was how it used the mechanics of discovery — found objects, hacked websites, hidden numbers, audio clues — to make fans feel like co-investigators in a living, breathing dystopia.
-Instead of simply promoting the album, it extended the album’s world-building into a participatory, cross-media narrative that felt secretive, political, and deeply immersive.
+What made Year Zero groundbreaking was how it used the mechanics of discovery - found objects, hacked websites, hidden numbers, and audio clues, to make fans feel like co-investigators in a living, breathing dystopia.

+Instead of simply promoting the album, Year Zero extended the album's world-building into a participatory, cross-media narrative that felt secretive, political, and deeply immersive.
 It remains a landmark example of how artists can use ARG structures to create cultural worlds that exist far beyond traditional media.

-Just like Year Zero, many ARGs are horror based, and bring in elements of horror to build suspense, intrigue and a surge of adrenaline for the players.ARGs and Unfiction have become so prevalent and popular now that platforms like Tiktok, Instagram and Youtube are absolutely filled with them - mysterious, often eerie accounts posting supposedly real and candid content full of hidden secrets.
-The internet's love for ARGs got so intense that when Youtuber Marina Joyce began to struggle with her mental health in, posting content that her viewers deemed 'unusual' and speaking in an odd cadance, many viewers suspected that she was trying to start an ARG and began scouring her videos for clues.

-An inspired by  what interests you?

-based on this, made a list of my interests and skills:

-storytelling,
-web,
-illustration
+This week's webinar got me thinking about how much potential ARGs have when it comes to marketing and storytelling.
+If I had to pick one thing from the current 'cultural zeitgeist' that I'd I'd love to integrate into this project, I think the concept of ARG or unfiction could be a really effective medium, especially if I chose a thematically disruptive intervention.

+After this week's webinar, I wanted to start narrowing down the direction I'd like to take for this project.
+I made a list of  current interests and skills I have that I think it could be interesting to explore here, and I narrowed that list down to:

+- Storytelling
+- Web (UI/UX, coding, programming)
+- Illustration

-My cultural interests:
+I also considered my current cultural interests:

-'unfiction' and ARGs
+- 'Unfiction' and ARGs
-Graphic novels
+- Graphic novels
-webcomics
+- Webcomics

+This gave me a fairly solid foundation to start considering the direction I'd like to take with this project.
+My next step this week will be to take a massive deep dive into the gallery's collection, to start to uncover a theme that I'd like to explore.

 ## Research Task